-...from Monday April 21st 2014 the “Pay What You Want” Buenos Aires Walking Tour will be available only by prior registration online, partly to ensure a maximum group size and thereby keep the tour quality high… unlike the other “free” tours who sometimes have groups of 30+, which as you can imagine is far from ideal.
+Our “Pay What You Want” Buenos Aires Walking Tour is currently only available by prior registration online, partly to ensure a maximum group size and thereby keep the tour quality high… unlike the other “free” tours who sometimes have groups of 30+, which as you can imagine is far from ideal.

 The Buenos Aires Colectivo

 Colectivos (public buses) are a way of life in Buenos Aires.
 Whether it’s a parade of 15 number 12s bombing down Santa Fe, or a lone number 111 belching its way noisily down a narrow street in Microcentro the colectivo is integral to the daily life of your average Porteño.